 FAQ's and Serving Suggestions:

-Shrimp, crab, lobster, langoustine and scallops would all work well in this shrimp wonton recipe.
-If using a cooked seafood filling like crab, just be sure to steam the wontons just long enough to cook the wonton skins through.
+Shrimp, crab, lobster, langostino and scallops would all work well in this shrimp wonton recipe.

 I shallow-fried several shrimp wontons in making this recipe and they turned out delicious as a crispy wonton.
-For deep frying these homemade wontons, drop finished wontons into hot oil and fry for 3-4 minutes, until the finished dumpling is golden brown and crispy and the filling is cooked through.
+For deep frying, drop finished wontons into hot oil and fry for 3-4 minutes, until the finished dumpling is golden brown and crispy and the filling is cooked through.
 If deep frying, be sure to transfer the fried wontons from the oil to paper towels or a rack to drain any excess oil before serving.

 These shrimp wontons would make a wonderful appetizer before serving Asian Fish with Ginger and Soy, Chinese Tofu (that tastes like pork!) or Chinese Eggplant with Oyster Sauce.
 It would also sing as part of a happy hour buffet alongside Korean vegetable pancakes with shrimp.
 These wontons would also be delicious floating in shrimp stock for shrimp wonton soup.